Becoming Business Analyst without experience

 - Try to learn the business terms, business process, look for any business (domain) terms repository available in your project with client/on the web.

-- Try to understand the existing system and the new proposed system, overall objective of the project and the big picture.
+- Try to understand the existing system and the new proposed system, the overall objective of the project and the big picture.

 - Learn industry or domain process framework/best practices using APQC Framework.

 - Take lead in any defect resolution/analysis with users during the deployment process.